 Soluble fibre dissolves in the intestines to form a gel type substance.
 This helps food move along the digestive tract.
 Dietary sources of soluble fibre include oats, nuts and seeds, some fruit and vegetables and pectin’s.

-Insoluble fibre is not dis-solvable and moves through the intestines without being absorbed.
+Insoluble fibre however is not dis-solvable and moves through the intestines without being absorbed.
 This fibre adds bulk to bowel movements and helps to reduce constipation.
 It has been suggested that insoluble fibre is best eaten raw for best results.
 Insoluble fibre is chiefly found in corn bran, wheat bran and some fruit and vegetables.

 Unprocessed bran is a cheap fibre supplement.
 You can sprinkle bran on breakfast cereals, or mix it with fruit juices, milk, stews, etc.